 • A Parent PLUS loan that’s included in the Federal Direct Loan Program or the Federal Family Education Loan Program (FFELP) is also eligible for ICR if it’s included in the Federal Direct Consolidation Loan.

-The ICR plan is a repayment plan for Direct loans.
-Monthly payments are the lesser of (1) what you would pay on a repayment plan with a fixed monthly payment over 12 years, adjusted based on your income, or (2) 20% of your discretionary income.
+The ICR plan is an income-driven repayment plan.
+Monthly payments are the lesser of what you would pay on a repayment plan with a fixed monthly payment over 12 years, adjusted based on your income, or 20% of your discretionary income.
+After a payment period of 25 years, any remaining loan balance will be forgiven.

-Typically, the IRS considers canceled debt a form of taxable income, but the American Rescue Plan Act of 2021 made all student loan forgiveness tax-free through 2025 on federal returns.
-Some states will tax student loan forgiveness amounts; check with your accountant to be sure.
+Typically, the IRS considers canceled debt a form of taxable income, but the American Rescue Plan Act of 2021 made student loan forgiveness tax-free through 2025 on federal returns.
+Some states tax student loan forgiveness amounts; you can consult with a tax professional about your situation.

 Public Service Loan Forgiveness (PSLF)

-Then, after they’ve made 120 qualifying payments (10 years’ worth), borrowers become eligible for the PSLF.
+Then, after they’ve made 120 qualifying payments, borrowers may become eligible for the PSLF.
 The parent borrower (not the student) must be employed full-time in a qualifying public service job.
 PSLF also has strict requirements such as certifying employment, so it’s important to follow instructions closely if pursuing this option.

 Student Loan Forgiveness for Death of Parent